 Assurances approved by the Virginia Board of Education: By signing and submitting the application for a college partnership laboratory school, the applicant expressly assures the Board of the following:

-If this application is approved, the applicant will take all actions necessary to enter into a contract with the Board not later than nine (9) months prior to the opening date of the college partnership laboratory school.
+If this application is approved, the applicant will take all actions necessary to enter into a contract with the Board promptly but within no later than 90 days of the Board’s approval of the college partnership laboratory school.

-If the application is approved, the leadership of the college partnership laboratory school will be retained on contract no later than six (6) months prior to the opening date of the school.
+If the application is approved, the leadership of the college partnership laboratory school will be retained on contract no later than two (2) months prior to the opening date of the school.

-All initial requests for waivers from the Board will be made by the local school board, on behalf of the applicant, no later than six (6) months prior to the opening date of the school.
+All initial requests for waivers from the Board will be made by the local school board, on behalf of the applicant, prior to the opening date of the school.
 (This does not preclude a college partnership laboratory school from working with the Board to request additional waivers once the school is operational.)

 The applicant assures knowledge of the Virginia State and Local Government Conflict of Interest Act (§ 2.2-3100 et seq. of the Code of Virginia) and the Virginia Public Procurement Act (§ 2.2-4300 et seq. of the Code of Virginia).